Skip to main content

 • The meeting and catering takes place on the ground floor

-• A quiet room are available during the event should you require this.
+• A quiet room is available during the event should you require this.

 The RTPI is committed to delivering inclusive events; to make sure that everyone can have the best possible experience.
 To help work towards being able to do this an event organiser will contact all booked participants to discuss any access needs or requirements that they might have.
 Contact Charlotte Daborn to discuss any questions or concerns you may have.